castorfou/guillaume_blog_old/_posts/2021-03-09-clustergit.md

 ![](https://cloud.addictivetips.com/wp-content/uploads/2018/10/rvcs-update-e1540364222288.png)

 These overlay icons are not automatically updated (have to hit Ctrl-F5, it is a cache issue?)
+Which is not a surprise: number of actions are fired based on file modifications, and here status (commited, pushed) is not at all linked to file modifications.
+The system doesn't know that overlay icon should be changed because file was not touched.

+## git-nautilus-icons

+Just to check if it works better than RabbitVCS regarding overlay icon cache issue.

+No I didn't manage to make it work.
+Back to RabbitVCS.